It's the last day for these savings

 Conducting Tests

-During the testing phase, Reliability Engineers monitor the performance of systems and components under the predefined conditions.
+During the testing phase, Engineers monitor the performance of systems and components under the predefined conditions.
 They use various instruments and data acquisition systems to collect real-time data on how the product behaves under stress.
 This data includes information on failures, performance degradation, and other critical parameters.

 Data Analysis and Interpretation